 Pitching … Love it or hate it, it needs to be done if you’re going to sell your work.
-Sometimes this will be on paper via one pagers and treatments; other times it will be in a formal pitching environment like the Pitchfest at London Screenwriters Festival.
+Sometimes this will be on paper via one pagers and treatments; other times it will be in a formal pitching environment like the Pitchfest at London Screenwriters Festival, or for virtual opportunities.

-With the festival on everyone’s radar, here are my top tips for those planning on pitching face-to-face, whether that’s in the pitchfest or in general networking (yes that’s a thing!!):
+With the festival on everyone’s radar, here are my top tips for those planning on pitching face-to-face, whether that’s across a desk or via a Zoom screen …

 1) Know your logline inside out